Last Updated on:

 Undertaking 12 million assessments each year in over 70 countries, Cut-E is a world leader in the design and implementation of innovative online tests, questionnaires and gamified assessments for recruitment, selection and development.

-Cut-E have been known to provide cloud-based online assessment solutions to some organisations operating within the airline industry.
+Aon provide cloud-based online assessment solutions to many major airlines and flight training organisations operating within the airline industry.

 All pilot aptitude tests aim to assess the same key core skills required to complete pilot training successfully and/or operate an aircraft competently.
 The assessment of skills such as multi-tasking, spatial awareness, memory capacity, hand-to-eye coordination and mental arithmetic cannot necessarily be assessed within one test and therefore a pilot aptitude test is commonly separated in to a collection of tests, organised in to a battery and completed by the candidate in one sitting.
 The candidate is commonly provided with two attempts in which to complete this battery, enabling assessors to analyse improvement shown by the candidate.

-In particular, the Cut-E online assessment solution can be utilised by an organisation such as an airline or a flying school to analyse specific areas of ability that they may require for a job role.
+In particular, the Aon pilot assessment solution can be utilised by an organisation such as an airline or a flying school to analyse specific areas of ability that they may require for a job role.

 The Cut-E psychometric test that you are likely to face at assessment with an airline will assess abilities such as spatial awareness, numerical reasoning, verbal reasoning, technical reasoning and manipulating abstract or logical symbols within diagrammatic reasoning (also known as visual reasoning) tests.